Twin Paradox in Relativity

 Einstein's clock synchronization method creates a pseudo reality for two inertial frames, whereby the parties of different inertial frames are free to reach opposing conclusions about what distant events are simultaneous.
 In reality, no one should conclude anything about what is simultaneous, as we know that our perceptions of distant events are constrained by the speed of light.

 Einstein's clock synchronization (tB - tA = t'A - tB) has the "jump in time" built in for any situation involving a change of inertial frame.

-As an example of the hopelessness of using the spacetime argument, consider that the renowned phycisist, John A. Wheeler, in his book Spacetime Physics, made three attempts to resolve the twin paradox and failed three times.
+As another example of the hopelessness of using the space-time argument, consider that the renowned phycisist, John A. Wheeler, in his book Spacetime Physics, made three attempts to resolve the twin paradox and failed three times.